-We also follow applicable laws and regulations regarding the recovery of any non-equity-based compensation, other incentive-based or equity-based compensation and profits realized from the sale of securities resulting from any misconduct on the part of an executive officer.
+We follow applicable laws and regulations regarding the recovery of any non-equity-based compensation, other incentive-based or equity-based compensation and profits realized from the sale of securities resulting from any misconduct on the part of an executive officer.

-During fiscal 2013, the executive officers were eligible for non-equity-based incentive compensation if the maximum payout of 120 percent of target was achieved as follows: Chief Executive Officer - 75 percent of base salary, Chairman of the Board of Directors - 30 percent of base salary, and all other named executives 55 percent of their base salary.
-The company's performance was less than the threshold for variable compensation in fiscal years 2012 and 2011, and no payout was made for those years.
-For fiscal 2013, the operating margin resulted in a non-equity-based incentive compensation payout of approximately 38 percent of the target or 31 percent of the maximum payouts.
+During fiscal 2014, the executive officers were eligible for non-equity-based incentive compensation if the maximum payout of 120 percent of target was achieved as follows: Chief Executive Officer - 75 percent of base salary, Chairman of the Board of Directors - 30 percent of base salary, and all other Named Executives Officers - 55 percent of their base salary.
+The Company's performance was less than the threshold for variable compensation in fiscal years 2012 and 2011, and no payout was made for those years.
+For fiscal 2013, a payout of approximately 40 percent was paid out.
+For fiscal 2014, the operating margin resulted in a non-equity-based incentive compensation payout of approximately 47 percent of the target or 39 percent of the maximum payouts.

 Equity-Based Compensation Program.
-Grants of equity awards have been the primary vehicles for offering long-term incentives to our executives, and to aligning the interests of employees more closely with those of our shareholders.
+Grants of equity awards have been the primary vehicles for offering long-term incentives to our executives and to aligning the interests of employees more closely with those of our shareholders.